Gophers offensive lineman Blaise Andries will declare for NFL draft after bowl game

-Gophers offensive lineman Blaise Andries announced Sunday night on Twitter that he will declare for the NFL draft after Minnesota's game against West Virginia in the Guaranteed Rate Bowl on Dec.
+Gophers offensive lineman Blaise Andries announced Sunday night on Twitter that he will declare for the NFL draft after playing West Virginia in the Guaranteed Rate Bowl on Dec.
 28 in Phoenix.

 Four Gophers redshirt seniors have announced they will return in 2022.
 They are quarterback Tanner Morgan, running back Mohamed Ibrahim, wide receiver Chris Autman-Bell and center John Michael Schmitz.